goneng/free-tier-gke/README.md

 - [free cluster management](https://azure.microsoft.com/en-ca/pricing/details/kubernetes-service/)
 - B2S @ $34USD/mth ([Spot](https://azure.microsoft.com/en-us/pricing/spot/) instances available at up to 90% savings).
 This only applies to non-default node pools as the default node pool is also the [System Node Pool](https://learn.microsoft.com/en-us/azure/aks/use-system-pools?tabs=azure-cli)

-Azure's AKS combined with Spot instances are actually incredibly competitive in pricing vs ~~preemptibles~~ spots, but in my mind, ~~preemptibles~~ spots have the edge due to ease of use -- no price bidding and a generably more reliable/predictable uptime (in my use don't think I've had any node get terminated before 22hrs).
+Azure's AKS combined with Spot instances are actually incredibly competitive in pricing vs ~~preemptibles~~ spots, but in my mind, ~~preemptibles~~ spots have the edge due to ease of use -- no price bidding and a generally more reliable/predictable uptime (in my use don't think I've had any node get terminated before 22hrs).

 ## IMPORTANT
 The key to getting the savings here is to limit the amount of nodes in your cluster (until you need it).
 The 3 key settings to ensure this is `location`, `node_locations` and `node_count` (or `initial_node_count`).

 `location` specifies where to place the cluster (masters).
 By specifying a zone, you have a free, zonal cluster.
 If you replaced it with a region instead, it becomes a regional cluster -- ideal for a production cluster, but not part of the free tier offering.